AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 ---
 title: Configuring Traffic at the CDN
-description: Learn how to configure CDN traffic by declaring rules and filters in a configuration file and deploying them to the CDN by using the Cloud Manager Configuration Pipeline.
+description: Learn how to configure CDN traffic by declaring rules and filters in a configuration file and deploying them to the CDN by using the Cloud Manager Config Pipeline.
 feature: Dispatcher
 exl-id: e0b3dc34-170a-47ec-8607-d3b351a8658e
 role: Admin